Vomiting or Nausea Symptoms

 Vomiting or Nausea Symptoms.
 Is there a relationship between vomiting and Food Intolerance?

-Yes, there is, although your vomiting may not always necessarily be caused by an intolerance.
+Often there is although your vomiting may not always necessarily be caused by food intolerance or a sign of one.
 If you have suffered badly with vomiting but have not identified what is causing these issues, then you may have a food intolerance.

-Food Intolerances are a lot more common than most people realise, as there are many people around the world and in the UK not knowing that they are living with a food intolerance.
-Once you have identified your intolerances, however, there are ways to manage it, and if you successfully avoid the offending food item, your vomiting may disappear.
+Food Intolerances and allergies are a lot more common than most people realise.
+And there are many people around the world and in the Ireland not knowing that they are living with an allergy or food intolerance.
+Once you have identified your trigger foods, however, there are ways to manage it, and if you successfully avoid the offending food item, your vomiting may disappear.

 Feeling nauseous?
 You have probably heard this saying often when you have eaten something and are feeling a bit worse for wear afterwards.
 Nausea can be a precursor to vomiting, but it can exist without vomiting occurring.